 Variations

 Same recipe, different shape.
-Vegan zucchini bread muffins are awesome because they are super portable, and perfect for a quick breakfast on the go or as a snack (I love eating them after a good workout).
+Zucchini muffins are fantastic because they are super portable and perfect for a quick breakfast on the go or as a snack.

 More Zucchini Recipes